shaunahan/Home_Prices_Prediction/README.md

 # Home_Prices_Prediction

-This repo contains a <strong> linear regression model</strong> using banglore home prices dataset from kaggle.com. <br>
+This repo contains a <strong> linear regression model</strong> using banglore home prices dataset from kaggle.com.
 During model building, I used the concepts such as data load and cleaning, outlier detection and removal, feature engineering, dimensionality reduction, gridsearchcv for hyperparameter tunning, k fold cross validation etc.